How to promote your mobile app on social media

 How should paid ads be utilized?

 While marketing an app on social media offers several options to drive engagements without paid ads, this is still a tried and tested method of reaching your target audience.
 However, implementing paid ads will have a different set of best practices depending on where you are placing them.
 To get you up to speed, each social media channel has resources designed to help you achieve your most ambitious targets.
-Here are few must-read articles (from the app developers themselves) for any marketer looking to promote their app on these channels:
+Here are few must-read articles (from the app developers themselves) for any marketer looking to promote their product on these apps:

 - Facebook: Best practices to make your ad more engaging